dieselfox1/fincommerce/docs/extensions/ux-guidelines-extensions/onboarding.md

 **If necessary, provide a dismissible notification in the plugin area**.
 Add a notification to communicate next steps if setup or connection is required to successfully enable the plugin.

-- Use the standard WordPress notice format and FinCommerce admin notices API.
+- Use the standard finpress notice format and FinCommerce admin notices API.
 - Notices should be dismissible.
 Users should always have a clear way to close the notice.
-- Keep the post-activation notice with the WordPress plugin area in context of the plugin listing-do not display it on the dashboard, or any other parts of the platform.
+- Keep the post-activation notice with the finpress plugin area in context of the plugin listing-do not display it on the dashboard, or any other parts of the platform.
 - Don't display more than one notice.
 - Try to keep the notice copy between 125 to 200 characters.